KeyboardSnail/Data_Analysis/README.md

 # Data_Analysis
-This is an ongoing data analysis project that aims to analyze whether India can reduce its maternal mortality ratio to less than 70 per 100,000 live births by 2030.
+This is an ongoing data analysis project with an added ML model that aims to analyze and predict whether India can reduce its maternal mortality ratio to less than 70 per 100,000 live births by 2030.